 The charming town of Florence makes a great base for a Central Oregon Coast adventure.
 There is a long list of fun and unique attractions located within a short drive, from Cape Perpetua Scenic Area to the north and Reedsport to the south.
-The local scenery is extremely photogenic, so be sure to bring your camera.
+The local scenery is a playground for photography buffs, so be sure to bring your camera.

-Here are my picks for fun things to do in and near Florence, Oregon.
+Here are 10 fun things to do in and near Florence, Oregon.

 02 of 10

 The Oregon Dunes National Recreation Area occupies just over 40 miles of the Oregon coast line, with Florence at its north end.
 The sand dunes and surrounding landscape are constantly being reshaped by the forces of wind and water, creating many opportunities for outdoor recreation.

 Hiking trails in the Oregon Dunes will take you through forests, around wetlands, along the beach, or among the dunes.
 The Oregon Dunes are a popular destination for OHV enthusiasts (OHVs include such recreational vehicles as dirt bikes, all-terrain vehicles, and four-wheel drives).
 A number of local companies provide dune buggy and sandrail tours that can be as fast and wild or slow and scenic as you'd like.

 From the Heceta Head Lighthouse State Scenic Viewpoint parking lot, you can enjoy fabulous views of the famous lighthouse, the historic Cape Creek Bridge, and numerous seabird nesting sites.
 A short and scenic trail will take you up the hill to the lighthouse.
 Along the way, you'll pass the gift shop and the historic lighthouse keeper's home (now a bed and breakfast).
 You'll also get a fabulous view of Heceta Head Lighthouse when visiting the Sea Lion Caves, including a perfectly framed view once you step inside.